 Bus Network Review

-In July 2018 we made some major changes to Wellington’s bus transport network.
+In July 2018 we made some major changes to the Wellington regional bus transport network.
 This involved creating a more efficient network design (routes, bus stops and timetables), high-frequency routes and more services, more effective transfers and some improved off-peak services (especially at weekends).

-Since then we have gone back to the Wellington community to ask their views on what needs to change.
-Starting in the Eastern suburbs of Wellington, we have asked bus customers what could be improved and have engaged with interested customers across the city through a range of activities including focus groups, public drop-in workshops and online surveys.
+Since then we have gone back to the community to ask their views.
+We asked bus customers what could be improved and have engaged with interested customers across the region through a range of activities including focus groups, public drop-in workshops, online surveys and telephone surveys.

-The Bus Network Review has run from July to September 2019 and has been very generously supported by bus customers.
-Thank you to everyone who has contributed to the Bus Network Review.
+The Wellington City Bus Network Review ran from July to September 2019 and was generously supported by bus customers.
+Thank you to everyone who contributed.

-The constructive feedback given on what works and what doesn’t has been used to inform a set of network recommendations that will be phased in over three years.
+The constructive feedback given for the Wellington City bus network has been used to inform a set of network recommendations that will be phased in over three years.
 Metlink has listened, developed a package of recommended network improvements, and laid out a time-lined action plan to deliver and/or consider the recommended developments and improvements.